Enjoy

 I, for one, am glad that the color purple is now easily attainable.
 With that in mind, this week’s edition of the Three for Thursday blog is titled “Shades of Purple.”
 Three items from three handmade artists are featured.
 The artists are: Cathy of Crafting Memories; Roxanne of watercolorsNmore; and me, Catherine of Shadow Dog Designs.
 I hope you enjoy all the different shades of purple found in the beauties shared.

-A Little of This, A Little of That - Artisan Handmade Three for Thursday
+A Moment of Zen - Three for Thursday

 Syndicate content